MrSethT/family-feud/README.md

 - The game board shows a blank for each answer in the survey
 - Clicking on the answer or pressing the corresponding number key shows the answer
 - Each answer has a point value associated with it
+- If the answer given is not on the list or possible answers, press **X** to indicate the answer given is incorrect
+- The player/team turn is over if they get three Xs
 - Each round uses a point multiplier that increases with each round
-- At the end of each round, the money is awarded to the winning team unsing the point corresponding Award button
+- At the end of each round, the money is awarded to the winning team using the point corresponding Award button
 - The next round starts when the host clicks the "New Question" button
 - The game is over when all the surveys are completed and the winner is determined by wich player/team has the most money
 - The host should print the game board and clues to paper for easy reference during the game before hand